SealProgrammer/DeAnnoy/README.md

 # Examples
 he/she -> they
-his or hers -> theirs
+his or her -> their
 Him or her -> Their
 etc...